-The edits and revisions can embody, for example, the 50 unwritten policy or guidelines of a particular organization.
+The edits and revisions can embody, for example, the 55 unwritten policy or guidelines of a particular organization.
 As an example, a company may receive a lease document from a prospective landlord.
 The original document provided by the landlord may provide "this lease may be terminated by either party on 30-days notice."
-The company 55 may have an internal policy that it will only accept leases requiring 60-days notice.
+The company may have an internal policy that it will only accept leases requiring 60-days notice.
 Accordingly, in the exemplary lease, an employee of the company may revise the lease agreement to say "this lease may be terminated by either party on 60-days notice."
-As a second example, the proposed 60 lease provided by the prospective landlord may include a provision that states "all disputes must be heard in a court in Alexandria, Va."
+As a second example, the proposed 65 lease provided by the prospective landlord may include a provision that states "all disputes must be heard in a court in

+Alexandria, Va."
 These terms may be acceptable to the company and the company may choose to accept that language in a final version.

-65 be for example, commercial leases that have been proposed by prospective landlords and have been edited to include revisions in the form of "track changes" of the apartment rental company.
+In the example of the company, one or more seed documents can be selected in step 110.
+The seed documents can be for example, commercial leases that have been proposed by prospective landlords and have been edited to include revisions in the form of "track changes" of the apartment rental company.
 In the alternative, a seed document can comprise two separate documents.
 The first document can be an original document such as the lease proposed by a prospective landlords.
 The second document can be an edited version that includes revisions made by the company.